Psychotherapies

 Modern Psychotherapies

-It appears the trend of modern psychotherapies is for each psychotherapy to have their own abbreviation.
+It appears the trend of modern psychotherapies is for each psychotherapy to have its own abbreviation.
 CBT is the most commonly used psychotherapy in clinical practice.
-Psychodynamic psychotherapy (adapted from psychoanalytic principles) continued to be used, but to a lesser extent, particularly for boderline personality disorder.
+Psychodynamic psychotherapy (adapted from psychoanalytic principles) continued to be used, but to a lesser extent, particularly for borderline personality disorder.

 PsychotherapyPioneers